 Go ten pin bowling.

-Visit the Light, not only for the cinema, but there’s karaoke, crazy golf, boutique bowling, a climbing wall, laser darts and more.
+Visit The Light Banbury, not only for the cinema, but there’s karaoke, crazy golf, boutique bowling, a climbing wall, laser darts and more.

 Do some of the walks around parts of town which have recently been painted on the pavements.
 Follow the trail